stevenhoyosc/RouletteApi/README.md

 # Roulette API REST SERVICE

-This API is build in JAVA EE with SQL SERVER 2016 (Database motor).
-I've been working in five services that I m going to describe in this document.
+This API is built in JAVA EE with SQL SERVER 2016 (Database motor).
+I've been working on five services which I m going to describe in this document.

 > Installation

 Compile the project with java 8, and use JBOSS or [Wildly 20](https://www.wildfly.org/news/2020/06/08/WildFly20-Final-Released/) application server to deploy the services.

 > Database

-For database creation I used the next query:
+I used the following query for database creation:

 ```sql
 CREATE TABLE rlt_srv_usr(